jss367/jss367.github.io/_posts/2021-05-02-training-on-unbalanced-datasets.md

-Interestingly, even if you undo the difference in the unbalanced data by adjusting the weights, it goes *too* far.
+Interestingly, if you undo the difference in the unbalanced data by adjusting the weights, it goes *too* far.

 ## Experiment #2b - More class_weight